canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 - You have a bootstrapped {{product}} cluster (see the [getting started] guide)
 - You have root or sudo access to the machine
-- You have reviewed the [post-deployment hardening] guide and have applied the hardening steps that relevant to your use-case
+- You have reviewed the [post-deployment hardening] guide and have applied the hardening steps that are relevant to your use-case

 ## Results overview